aidenbenner/halite3/README.md

 ran by two sigma.
 I came 7th overall and was the highest ranked undergraduate student.

+_Disclaimer:_ this is not clean code.
+A lot of things are hacky with 0 documentation because I was the only one working on this project.

 This was the first AI competition i've ever participated in and I had a lot of fun.
 I spent about 4 months working on my bot.